Aaron and Alvin Jones have a big Friday planned in the 915

 400 student-athletes are slated to attend the Jones Brothers Youth Skills Camp following the charity softball game which is to raise money for their foundation.

-The game will take place on Friday, June 24, 2022, at Southwest University Park in El Paso, Texas.
+The game will take place on Friday, June 24, 2022, at Southwest University Park in Downtown El Paso.

 This family-friendly evening will feature a roster of current and former teammates of Aaron and Alvin, along with local celebrities, in a fun-filled atmosphere.
 The night will feature a home run derby, softball game, silent auction, merchandise, and raffle.